nwangfw/nerf_ddp/README.md

 # nerf_ddp

-This repo try to increase NeRF training by applying Pytorch DDP.
+This repo tries to reduce NeRF training time by applying Pytorch Distributed Data Parallel training.
+Much of the code is inspired by the original implementation by GitHub user [bmild](https://github.com/bmild/nerf) as well as PyTorch implementations from GitHub users [yenchenlin](https://github.com/bmild/nerf), [krrish94](https://github.com/krrish94/nerf-pytorch/) and the Medium Article (https://towardsdatascience.com/its-nerf-from-nothing-build-a-vanilla-nerf-with-pytorch-7846e4c45666).
+The code has been modified for correctness, clarity, and consistency.

 There are two implementations.